pylint-dev/pylint/doc/user_guide/checkers/features.rst

   the .items() method of the dictionary instead.
 :consider-refactoring-into-while-condition (C0210): *Consider using 'while %s' instead of 'while True:' an 'if', and a 'break'*
-  Emitted when `while True:` loop is used and the first statement is a break condition.The `if / break`` construct can be removed if the check is inverted and moved to the `while` statement
+  Emitted when `while True:` loop is used and the first statement is a break condition.
+The `if / break`` construct can be removed if the check is inverted and moved to the `while` statement.
 :consider-using-enumerate (C0200): *Consider using enumerate instead of iterating with range and len* Emitted when code that iterates with range and len is encountered.
 Such code can be simplified by using the enumerate builtin.